 - To request a reasonable accommodation in the application and selection process, contact the personnel analyst or personnel officer at the number or address on the job announcement as soon as you are aware that an accommodation will be needed.

 - An employee may request a reasonable accommodation by notifying the employee's supervisor, the department's Human Resources officer, Reasonable Accommodation (RA) coordinator, or department head.
-Such request may be made verbally or in writing by the employee or his or her representative.
+Such request may be made verbally or in writing by the employee or the employee's representative.
 The employee will be provided with information on the reasonable accommodation process and the necessary forms to be completed by the employee and the employee's doctor or health care provider.

 - When the completed forms are returned, the department's RA coordinator will review the information to determine if the employee is a qualified individual with a disability, and if so, whether an accommodation is appropriate.
 The RA coordinator may confer with the employee's supervisor, the employee's health care provider, or the RA coordinator in the Department of Human Resources to review the requested accommodation and/or other alternatives.
 The RA coordinator will also contact the employee to discuss the requested accommodation and/or alternatives.